 I graduated from Indiana University with a Bachelor's Degree in Psychology and a Minor in Sociology (1997).
 I attended Loyola University of Chicago and completed a Master's Degree in Clinical Social Work (2002) and a Post Master's Degree in School Social Work (2004).

 Prior to starting my private practice, I have worked in a variety of different settings including both private and public schools, psychiatric hospitals, residential, foster care, and adoption care settings.
-Because of my 20+ years of extensive field experience, I am capable of treating an array of mental health and emotional issues.
+In 2007, I began my private practice in Chicago and subsequently moved my practice to New York City in 2011.